Ivory carving: High medieval onwards

 Though the supply improved from the 16th century, ivory was never so important after the end of the Middle Ages, but continued to be used for plaques, small figures, especially the "corpus" or body on a crucifix, fans, elaborate handles for cutlery, and a great range of other objects.
 Dieppe in France became an important centre, specializing in ornate openwork and model ships, and Erbach in Germany.
 Kholmogory has been for centuries a centre for the Russian style of carving, once in mammoth ivory but now mostly in bone.
 Scrimshaw, usually a form of engraving rather than carving, is a type of mostly naïve art practised by whalers and sailors on sperm whale teeth and other marine ivory, mainly in the 18th and 19th centuries.
 Ivory was used for the balls for table ball games such as billiards and snooker until the late 19th century, even as they became far more widely played.
-Other uses were for the white keys of keyboard instruments and the handles of cutlery, sometimes elaborately carved.
+Other uses were for the white keys of keyboard instruments and the handles of cutlery and handguns, sometimes elaborately carved.

 Islamic World

 Ivory is a very suitable material for the intricate geometrical patterns of Islamic art, and has been much used for boxes, inlays in wood and other purposes.

-From 750 to 1258 A.D., the Islamic world was more prosperous than the West and had more direct access to the ivory trades of both India and Africa, so Islamic use of the material is noticeably more generous than European, with many fairly large caskets, round boxes that use a full section of tusk (left), and other pieces.
+From 750 to 1258 A.D (year of the siege and destruction of Baghdad by the mongols), the Islamic world was more prosperous than the West and had more direct access to the ivory trades of both India and Africa, so Islamic use of the material is noticeably more generous than European, with many fairly large caskets, round boxes that use a full section of tusk (left), and other pieces.

 Openwork, where a panel of ivory is cut right through for parts of the design is very common, as it is in Islamic woodwork.
 Like many aspects of Islamic ivory this reflects the Byzantine traditions Islam inherited.
 Islamic aniconism was often less strictly enforced in small decorative works, and many Islamic ivories have delightful figures of animals, and human figures, especially hunters.